MohamedG-Dev/python_basics_programming/README.md

             -This file contains code for different ways of launching different browsers 2.HandlingWebElements.py
             -This file contains code for find_element method and waits(implicit wait,Explicit wait and Fluent Wait).
+        3.HandlingDropdowns.py
+            -This file contains code for handling dropdowns.